New Jersey Temporary Restraining Order Lawyer

-South Jersey Domestic Violence Attorney Represents Clients at FRO and TRO Hearings in Camden County, Gloucester County & Atlantic County, NJ
+New Jersey Domestic Violence Attorney Represents Clients at FRO and TRO Hearings in Camden County, Gloucester County, Atlantic County, and Throughout NJ

 NJ law enforcement tends to err on the side of protecting alleged victims of domestic violence, which is why a person accused of domestic assault, domestic abuse, harassment, stalking, or some other form of domestic violence is likely to be subject to a temporary restraining order (TRO).
 Although it is relatively easy for an alleged victim to obtain a TRO, there are still strategies that an experienced criminal defense lawyer can use to help you fight the issuance of a final restraining order (FRO) and save you from the embarrassment and adverse legal consequences of getting a restraining order issued against you.
 Additionally, a qualified South Jersey domestic violence attorney can help you build a strong defense for your final restraining order hearing, which will determine whether a permanent restraining order should be issued.